SWS-Methodology/Standards/setup.md

 ## Documentations

-Before dewelling into development, it is important to understand the practices and standards governed by the SWS team and recommended to go through the following documentations.
+Before dewelling into development, it is important to understand the practices and standards governed by the SWS team and it is recommended to go through the following documentations.

 ### Project Information